 Valanciunas, Grizzlies shut down Pistons

 Jaren Jackson Jr., who returned after serving a one-game NBA suspension, supplied 14 points, five rebounds and three blocks.
-Reserve guard Tyus Jones had 13 points and five assists off the bench, while rookie Ja Morant added 12 points and seven assists.
+Reserve guard Tyus Jones had 13 points and five assists, while rookie Ja Morant added 12 points and seven assists.
 Memphis recorded 12 blocks while Detroit swatted just two shots.

 Memphis scored the first nine points of the second half.
 Brooks had five points and an assist during that span and Valanciunas finished it off with a dunk.
 Drummond ended the Pistons' drought with a point-blank shot.
 The Pistons only scored 10 points in the quarter but Memphis also had its offensive struggles after the early outburst.
 The Grizzlies led 72-63 heading into the fourth.